nalliah24/go-creditcard-transaction-generat/README.md

 ### Methods:

 Transaction Service has two methods.
 One generates sequentially and other concurrently.
-When generating hundreds of transactions concurrently, there is a significant amount of performance improvement. see below for benchmark test.
-Concurrent uses channels behind the screen.
+When generating hundreds of transactions concurrently using channels, there is a significant amount of performance improvement. see below for benchmark test.

 ```code
 ts = reference the service in main / caller